huynle/ogpt.nvim/README.md

 ## OGPT Enhancement from Original ChatGPT.nvim
 + [x] additional actions can be added to config options
 + [x] running `OGPTRun` shows telescope picker
++ [x] for `type="chat"` and `strategy="display"`, "r" and "a" can be used to "replace the highlighted text" or "append after the highlighted text", respectively.
+Otherwise, "esc" or "ctrl-c" would exit the popup

 ## Installation